graemefox/mimi/README.md

 ![Figure3 - insertion/deletion mutation](/images/fig2.png)

+### Notes on processing time and data input
+MiMi was designed to process Illumina MiSeq data.
+Whilst MiMi will analyse data from much larger Illumina sequencing platforms there is a significant increase in processing time.
+I regularly process eight samples, where each has approximately 1 million sequence reads.
+If your data is significantly bigger than this I suggest you subsample to reduce the size of your files and run MiMi on those.

 ### Versions
 v0.2 (release date: May 2019) - This is an updated version of the MiMi software.
 The core functionality of locus detection is unchanged.
 I have implemented some additional, automated filtering of the output.
 Alignments are automatically aligned using MUSCLE (additional software requirements now apply), alignments are trimmed to the primer positions, low quality alignments are